markaguiar/markaguiar.github.io/citation/RlessthanG.md

 [PDF](https://markaguiar.github.io/files/R_less_than_1_in_Aiyagari.pdf)
 #### Citation

-Aguiar, Mark, Manuel Amador, and Cristina Arellano (2021): "Micro Risks and Pareto Improving Policies"
+Aguiar, Mark, Manuel Amador, and Cristina Arellano (2022): "Micro Risks and (Robust) Pareto Improving Policies"

 #### Abstract

-We provide sufficient conditions for the feasibility of a Pareto-improving fiscal policy when the risk-free interest rate on government bonds is below the growth rate (r<g) or there is a markup between price and marginal cost.
+We provide sufficient conditions for the feasibility of robust Pareto-improving (RPI) fiscal policies when the risk-free interest rate on government bonds is below the growth rate (r<g) or there is a markup between price and marginal cost.
 We do so in the class of  incomplete markets models pioneered by Bewley-Huggett-Aiyagari, but we allow for an arbitrary amount of ex ante heterogeneity in terms of preferences and income risk.
-We consider both the case of dynamic inefficiency as well as the more plausible case of dynamic efficiency.
-The key condition is that seigniorage revenue raised by government bonds exceeds the increase in the interest rate times the initial capital stock.
-The Pareto improving fiscal policies weakly expand every agent's budget set at every point in time.
-The policies improve risk sharing and potentially guide the economy to a more efficient level of capital.
-We establish that debt and investment associated with Pareto-improving policies may be complements along the transition, rather than the traditional substitutes.
+An RPI improves risk sharing and potentially guides the economy to a more efficient level of capital.
+We show that the elasticities of aggregate savings to changes in interest rates are the crucial ingredients that determine the feasibility of RPIs.
+We establish that government debt and capital investment associated with an RPI may be complements  along the transition, rather than the traditional substitutes.